IEEE 754: Extended and extendable precision formats

 The standard specifies optional extended and extendable precision formats, which provide greater precision than the basic formats.
 An extended precision format extends a basic format by using more precision and more exponent range.
 An extendable precision format allows the user to specify the precision and exponent range.
 An implementation may use whatever internal representation it chooses for such formats; all that needs to be defined are its parameters (b, p, and emax).
 These parameters uniquely describe the set of finite numbers (combinations of sign, significand, and exponent for the given radix) that it can represent.

 The standard recommends that language standards provide a method of specifying p and emax for each supported base b.
 The standard recommends that language standards and implementations support an extended format which has a greater precision than the largest basic format supported for each radix b.
 For an extended format with a precision between two basic formats the exponent range must be as great as that of the next wider basic format.
 So for instance a 64-bit extended precision binary number must have an 'emax' of at least 16383.
 The x87 80-bit extended format meets this requirement.

+The original IEEE 754-1985 standard also had the concept of extended formats, but without any mandatory relation between emin and emax.
+For example, the Motorola 68881 80-bit format, where emin = − emax, was a conforming extended format, but it became non-conforming in the 2008 revision.